hecko-yes/hecko.my.to/fursonae/index.md

 some attributes i'm still unsure of, e.g. whether it should have a tail, what the front symbol should be (heart feels too generic but idk any other fitting ones), whether i should make the feet have toes or just keep them as blobs, etc also sorry for the thumbs being bad
 [.blend file](floaty/floaty sona.blend) (3.5)

+potential changes i haven't applied to the reference yet:
+- sparkles in wings (and maybe eyes?)
+- headphones (in which case the ears move to the human position)
+- big holographic tail? maybe make wings holo too?

 ![white chubby chibi anthro cat with no mouth, yellow-orange gradient eyes (with black pupils) and small butterfly-like wings, purple collar, hot pink inner ears and big heart symbol in front and hand beans and featureless foot paws](floaty/floaty sona angle.png)
 ![orthographic view from the front](floaty/floaty sona ortho front.png)